LLNL/axom/src/components/sidre/docs/sphinx/datastore.rst

 the root group.
 Apart from providing access to the root group, a DataStore object provides methods to interact with Buffer and Attribute objects.

-.. note:: Buffer and Attribute objects can only be created using DataStore
+.. note:: Buffer and Attribute objects can only be created and destroyed
-          methods noted below.
-Their constructors are private.
+          using DataStore methods noted below.
+Their constructors and destructors are private.

 DataStore methods for Buffers support the following operations: